bio-tools/biotoolsRegistry/biohackathon.md

-## EDAM
+## Day 3 (Nov 14): EDAM
 *Expected audience*: anyone with an interest in improving EDAM, people knowledgeable of bioinformatics data formats

-*Expected outcome*: improved EDAM Formats subontology, scoping the desired state of EDAM 2.0
+*Expected outcome*: improved EDAM Formats subontology, scoping the desired state of EDAM 2.0, developing EDAM applications

 ### Task 1 Curation of bioinformatics data formats
 The [EDAM Format subontology](http://edamontology.org/format_1915) has potential in systems such as [Galaxy](https://f1000research.com/posters/6-1032) and for [workflow composition](https://doi.org/10.1093/bioinformatics/bty646).
 EDAM is close to providing a comprehensive catalogue of the prevalent bioinformatics data formats.
 To accomplish this, a significant number of [work](https://github.com/edamontology/edamontology/issues/370) must be completed, including [guidelines](https://edamontologydocs.readthedocs.io/en/latest/editors_guide.html#id12) for EDAM Format curation, which have been under [discussion](https://github.com/edamontology/edamontologyDocs/issues/10).